geoffleyland/lua-patengi/README.md

-# lua-patengi - Yet another database adaptor for Lua
+# lua-patengi - Yet another database adapter for Lua

 ## 1. What?

-Patengi is a thin layer over other database adapters that makes them look the same.
+P&#257;tengi is a thin layer over other database adapters that makes them look the same.

 If the adapter lacks features, it fakes them.
 (For the moment, this only